alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-09-day-121-archery-target-textured-wow-ps1.md

 type: "post"
 ---

-Yesterday’s [Day 120: Archery Target UV Mapped (WoW PS1)](https://alfredbaudisch.com/dailies/day-120-archery-target-uv-mapped-wow-ps1/) daily textured.
+Yesterday's [Day 120: Archery Target UV Mapped (WoW PS1)](https://alfredbaudisch.com/dailies/day-120-archery-target-uv-mapped-wow-ps1/) daily textured.
 An Archery Target I found in Stormwind.

 Also, instead of the usual gray background, I tried to add the model on top of a gradient.